 Second, and perhaps more importantly, Romeo is feeling pretty ashamed that he didn't fight Tybalt earlier and he blames it all on his love for Juliet:

 Thy beauty hath made me effeminate

-Translation: Romeo thinks that loving Juliet has made him into a "soften'd" wimp.
+Translation: Romeo thinks that loving Juliet has made him into a "softened" wimp.
 Turns out, many Elizabethans believed that love (between a man and a woman, that is) could turn a man into a wimp.
-The same idea appears in plays like Henry IV Part 1, where Hotspur refuses to have sex with his wife before heading into battle because he doesn't want to be "soft" on the battlefield.
+(That's right: being "effeminate" didn't mean you were acting like a woman; it meant you liked women a little too much.)

-The point we're trying to make about Romeo's relationship to violence is this: the pressure to be a "man" (which involves a lot of sword fighting in this play) eventually gets to Romeo and he caves in to the idea that masculinity and violence go hand in hand.
+The point we're trying to make is this: the pressure to be a "man" (which involves a lot of sword fighting in this play) eventually gets to Romeo.
+He caves in to the idea that masculinity and violence go hand in hand.
 And, we all know that when Romeo kills Tybalt his actions have some major consequences—Romeo is banned from Verona, which leads to him to seek out some pretty bad advice and guidance from Friar Laurence, which basically leads to the deaths of both Romeo and Juliet.
-So, we're thinking that social pressure plays a huge part in Romeo's tragedy.

 So, what leads to Romeo's tragedy?
 Not so much the family feud as the social pressure to "be a man"—and to carry out destructive, tragic, revenge-style violence.
 Hm, Romeo and Juliet is starting to look a lot less like a love story.Romeo's Timeline